The Fruits Basket Season 3 release date has officially been confirmed by FUNimation to be on April 5, 2021, the Spring 2021 anime season.

 Considering the usual delay between seasons, it was correctly predicted that Fruits Basket Season 3 will release in April 2021.

-The only wildcard is the SARS-COV-2 pandemic since national quarantines in Japan, China, and Korea have caused a ripple effect of delays throughout the anime industry, especially when studios rely on outsourcing.
+The only wildcard was the SARS-COV-2 pandemic since national quarantines in Japan, China, and Korea have caused a ripple effect of delays throughout the anime industry, especially when studios rely on outsourcing.
 Industry insiders have reported that animating takes twice as long as normal and dubbing three times as long.